Just asking someone how they are really feeling could save a life.

 Self-care tips for young people | One You (www.nhs.uk) Knowing what steps we can take to support our mental wellbeing can help us feel better, sleep better and have better relationships with the people around us – and that goes not just for today but for the future too.

-Link to our Mental health pages.
+For more information please see our Mental health pages.

 Most issues can be resolved online, it's the quickest and most convenient way to get help.